justbru/C-Shell/README.md

 ## Installation

-Shell.out should be able to run in command line via the comman ./shell.out.
+Shell.out should be able to run in command line via the command ./shell.out.
 If not, compile all three *.c files and run from there

 ## Functionality
 Command | Function